stcarrez/ada-awa/README.md

 * Ada Security  (https://github.com/stcarrez/ada-security)
 * Dynamo        (https://github.com/stcarrez/dynamo)

-These projects are provided as tarball in 'distrib' directory.
 These projects are distributed under the Apache License 2.0.

 AWA relies on the following external projects: